Wii Remote: Wii Vitality Sensor

 The Wii Vitality Sensor was a cancelled peripheral; a fingertip pulse oximeter sensor that connected through the Wii Remote.
 According to Nintendo, the device "will initially sense the user's pulse and a number of other signals being transmitted by their bodies, and will then provide information to the users about the body's inner world."
 The Wii Vitality Sensor was announced by President and CEO Satoru Iwata at Nintendo's E3 2009 media briefing on June 2, 2009.
 No specific applications were revealed for the device, but when presenting the device Iwata suggested that video games may soon be used for relaxation.
+Some press drew comparisons between the device and the Bio Sensor, a Nintendo 64 accessory created for use with Tetris 64 (1998).
 According to Nintendo of America president Reggie Fils-Aime, more details concerning the Wii Vitality Sensor were to be revealed during E3 2010, although in the event the device was not mentioned.
 Reggie told GameTrailers, "(E3) was not the kind of environment for a game based on relaxation", and said that they were saving news on the device for another time and place.
 At E3 2010, Ubisoft introduced their own pulse oximeter sensor, "Innergy".
 At E3 2011, Nintendo announced more about the Wii Vitality Sensor.
 Shigeru Miyamoto said that the Wii Vitality Sensor has a difficult time performing consistently across a variety of situations but still may be released.

 On July 5, 2013, Satoru Iwata disclosed that the Wii Vitality Sensor project had been cancelled due to its lack of widespread compatibility, with Nintendo finding that the device failed to work with approximately 10% of people it was tested on, noting that the device "was of narrower application than we had originally thought."
 Iwata also mentioned the possibility of returning to the project in the future, when the technology allows for at least a 99.9% success rate.